Numerical weather prediction models

 - Resolution - The shorter forecast length allows the model to be run at higher resolution allowing more accurate representation of atmospheric dynamics and surface features.

-- Complexity - Processes which are not thought to have a significant impact on weather prediction timescales such as atmospheric chemistry and the carbon cycle are not currently modelled.
+- Complexity - Processes which are thought not to have a significant impact on weather prediction timescales such as atmospheric chemistry and the carbon cycle are not currently modelled.